supercode1234/Interpreter_ICSI311_Shank/README.md

 ## Description
 This is my assignment for ICSI311-Principles of Programming Lnaugages at UAlbany during Spring 2023.
 This is an interpreter for a programming language called Shank.
-It has some flaws, but this is what I turned in at the end.
+It's not perfect, but this is what I turned in at the end.

 ## How to run
 Shank.java is the execution file.
 Download the files and run them with your IDE.